karahmon/learn-gujarati1/frontend/README.md

 # Learn Gujarati Admin Dashboard

-A comprehensive admin dashboard for managing the Learn Gujarati program, including mentor management, student tracking, and batch coordination.
+A comprehensive admin dashboard for managing the Learn Gujarati program, featuring a modern blue color scheme with mentor management, student tracking, and batch coordination.

 ## 🚀 Features